Juan Tavares

-Juan Pablo Vilela Tavares (born 25 April 2002), simply known as Juan, is a Brazilian professional footballer who plays as a left back for Paysandu.
+Juan Pablo Vilela Tavares (born 25 April 2002), known as Juan Tavares or just Juan, is a Brazilian professional footballer who plays as a left back for Cuiabá.

 Club career

 Born in Brasília, Federal District, Juan joined Goiás' youth setup in 2016, from Atlético Mineiro.
 He made his first team – and Série A – debut on 15 May 2022, coming on as a late substitute for Diego in a 1–0 home win over Santos.

+Juan left the Esmeraldino on a mutual agreement on 29 December 2022, and signed for Série C side Paysandu on 17 January 2023.
+On 5 March, however, he left the latter club after just four matches, and subsequently moved to Cuiabá, initially for the under-23 team.